Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

-In the following example, we illustrate how to determine identifiability on the basis of network topology. \begin{exam} This example demonstrates how to implement the conditions in Corollary~\ref{coro:paths} to check network identifiability of the model set $\mathcal{M}$ of an acyclic network in Fig.~\ref{fig:acyclicnet}.
+In the following example, we illustrate how to determine identifiability on the basis of network topology by using Corollary~\ref{coro:paths}. \begin{exam} This example demonstrates how to use the conditions in Corollary~\ref{coro:paths} to check network identifiability of the model set $\mathcal{M}$ of the full acyclic network in Fig.~\ref{fig:acyclicnet}.
 First, it is not hard to verify that each measured vertex in $\mathcal{C} = \{3, 4, 5\}$ satisfies \eqref{eq:rem:path0}, with $\mathcal{R} = \{1,2,4,6\}$.
-Then, to verify generic identifiability of $\mathcal{M}$, we implement condition (2) in Corollary~\ref{coro:paths} to check the unmeasured vertex $1$, $2$, and $6$.
+Then, to verify generic identifiability of $\mathcal{M}$, we apply condition (b) in Corollary~\ref{coro:paths} to check the unmeasured vertex $1$, $2$, and $6$.